developerdayo/portfolio/README.md

 * For colors: map-get($colors, text, primary)

 4. Use prebuilt mixins to apply typography, font sizes, and responsive layouts:
-For example, let's our token json file contains these rules:
+For example, let's say our design tokens json file contains these rules:
 ```
 {
   "typography": {